MWod/AortaSeg_2024/README.md

 ## Option 2:

-Just directly download and use the Docker used for the final submission: [Link](TODO) The Docker follows all the conventions from [Grand Challenge](https://grand-challenge.org/) platform - use it as a Grand Challenge Algorithm.
+Directly download and use the Docker used for the final submission: [Link](TODO) The Docker follows all the conventions from [Grand Challenge](https://grand-challenge.org/) platform - use it as a Grand Challenge Algorithm.

 ## Option 3:
 Request access to the algorithm on the [Grand Challenge](https://grand-challenge.org/algorithms/aortasegsimple/) platform and test the method directly using the GC infrastructure.

 # Technical description